mrtoronto/example-github-pages/README.md

 2. Go to your repository settings
 3. Under "Pages", select "GitHub Actions" as the source
 4. Make changes to the HTML, CSS, or JavaScript files
-5. Push to master, and your site will automatically deploy!
+5. Push to main, and your site will automatically deploy!

 ## 📝 File Structure